 - Welcome to School of Medicine Diversity Receptions – we host a reception during the Fall and Spring semesters to promote diversity and engagement across programs.
 Ultimately, focused on creating inclusive and welcoming spaces for new students.

 - We have a collaboration to imbed diversity, equity, and inclusion training and education into the Physician Assistant curriculum including training on social identity, identity development, LGBTQIA identity and Safe Space, Diabetes Prevention reflection and debriefs, and a Leadership Advocacy Panel.
+This curriculum has served as a pilot to imbed Cultural Bias and Anti-Racism Curriculum across the 6 year BA/MD and MD programs and as well as the Anesthesiologist Assistant Program.

 - We cultivate and encourage a learning and work environment of Expect Respect through Mistreatment education of all students, trainees, staff, and faculty in the School of Medicine.
 If you have experienced, witnessed, overheard any form of mistreatment no matter how serious you think it might be, report it using this link: MISTREATMENT REPORTING.